NeurodataWithoutBorders/nwb_hackathons/HCK05_2018_Berkeley/README.md

 ## Logistics

 - **Hotel:** A block of 15 rooms has been reserved at the LBNL Guest House for this event for April 25-27.
 For details on how to reserve your room see [here](travel/lbnl_guest_house_information.pdf).
 Availability of rooms is limited.
-Please reserver your room 30 days prior to arrival.
+Please reserve your room 30 days prior to arrival.

 - **Alternate Hotels:** LBNL operates a shuttle service from Downtown Berkeley to LBNL.
 Alternate hotels in Berkeley near LBNL shuttle stops are e.g.: